publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch26/m__us_usc_t2_s1610.md

     (d) __Study__

-    Not later than March 31, 1997, the Comptroller General of the United States shall review reporting by registrants under subsections (a) and (b) of this section and report to the Congress—
+    Not later than March 31, 1997, the Comptroller General of the United States shall review reporting by registrants under subsections (a) and (b) and report to the Congress—

         (1) the differences between the definition of “lobbying activities” in [section 1602(7) of this title][/us/usc/t2/s1602/7] and the definitions of “lobbying expenditures”, “influencing legislation”, and related terms in sections 162(e) and 4911 of title 26, as each are implemented by regulations;